ipfs/team-mgmt/OKR/PACKAGE-MANAGERS.md

   * Pro: Better deduplication.
   * Con: Out-of-band data can confuse users (it won't be replicated along with the files).
   * Con: We need to store some metadata (modes, etc.) anyways.
-  * Con: Some package managers expect files to have accurate timestamps (TODO: check this).
+  * Con: Package manager tooling expects accurate timestamps.
   * Meh: We're planning on storing metadata in directories, not files.
 Directories are likely to be unique.
 * Update: A special-purpose rsync tool: We could add a special-purpose `ipfs rsync` command to sync a directory in IPFS with a directory outside of IPFS.
   * Pro: Pretty simple to implement.